 Memorial Library invites all members of the Berry College community to come explore our vibrant physical and virtual spaces.
 All our collections are designed to reinforce the efforts of students, faculty, and researchers from across the college curriculum.
 Our accessible staff is always ready to help wherever possible, from research support to technology lending, from information literacy instruction to interlibrary loans.
 Promoting academic freedom and constructive dialog, fostering intellectual growth and creative expression, providing the tools for learning, teaching, and scholarship - this is Memorial Library, and this is your space.

 Our 47,000+ square foot building includes more than 400 individual study seats, as well as comfortable group study areas, cozy study nooks, ample space for physical collections, and a coffee shop.
 The Sandbox, a technology-enriched learning space; the Active Learning Classroom; and the Library Classroom are available for reservation and open study.
-The building is also home to the campus Writing Center, the Berry Information Technology Students Program (BITS) and a commons space for the college’s peer tutoring offices and the Honors Program.
+A new space for the Children's and Young Adult Collection, designed to model the environment Berry's Teacher Education students will find when they graduate, opened in 2022.
+The building is also home to the campus Academic Success Center, Writing Center, the Berry Information Technology Students Program (BITS) and a commons space for the college’s Honors Program.

 Memorial Library combines the old and the new.
 The oldest part of the library - the front section facing east - was first opened in October 1926.
-Kate Macy Ladd, an early friend of Berry, gave this part of the building and an endowment for its upkeep.
+Kate Macy Ladd, an early friend and important benefactor of Berry, gave this part of the building and an endowment for its upkeep.
 The gift was a memorial to her sister-in-law, Elizabeth Carpenter Macy, wife of V. Everit Macy, another friend of Berry and a trustee from 1909 until 1915.
-Early photographs present the building as “Macy Memorial Library.”
+Early photographs present the building as “Macy Memorial Library, and in letters to Kate Macy Ladd, Martha Berry refers to it as the Edith Macy Memorial Library.
+The building was designed by Boston architectural firm Coolidge and Carlson.

-The central portion of the library is an addition constructed in 1956-57.
-Given by the Max C. Fleischmann Foundation, it was named the Sarah Hamilton Fleishmann addition.
-Max C. Fleishmann was a long-time friend of Martha Berry.
+Looking toward the 1950s, there was a need to expand the library due to the schools’ continuous growth in student enrollment.
+In 1956-57, the Max C. Fleischmann Foundation funded an expansion of the original library in honor of Sarah Hamilton Fleishmann, a longtime friend of Martha Berry.
 The addition was designed by Cooper, Barrett, Skinner, Woodbury and Cooper of Atlanta, and built by J.P.
 Roberts & Sons, Contractors, of Rome.

 The library was extended again in 1976 with the addition of 4,000 square feet for book stacks.
 In January 1987, the trustees approved plans submitted by Buckley and Associates of Swainsboro, Georgia, for renovation and expansion.
 The 1976 addition was removed and a new section added, increasing the library to more than twice its previous size.
 Hubor Construction Company of Texas did the major portion of the construction; Berry’s physical plant department in 1988 completed interior finishing work.
 The dedication ceremony was held in May 1989.
 The added space provided new areas for the physical collections, the archives, a classroom, group study rooms, and an elevator.